Alhuin/rainfall/level1/walkthrough.md

         0x08048ed9 <+25>:	cmp    $0x1a7,%eax
       [...]
       ```
-        - On a un call a atoi, puis un call a cmp entre le résultat et 0x1a7 (423)
+        - On a un call a atoi, puis un call a cmp avec le résultat et 0x1a7 (423)

 - `./level0 423`
     - `whoami`